 Before meeting a new repair person, it helps to check their references.
 In the age of review sites, like Yelp, it is easy to find customer reviews.
 However, seeking the recommendation of a trusted musician is another excellent way to go.
 Use the guidelines above to ask the right questions when getting your options.

-In short, if your guitar’s tuning pegs do not tighten the strings, there is either a problem with the tuning mechanism or the strings themselves.
+In short, if your guitar’s tuning pegs do not tighten the strings, there is either a problem with the tuning mechanism or the strings themselves (here’s how to keep a guitar tuning peg from slipping).
 Tuning mechanism issues usually require some adjustments using standard hardware.
 Incorrectly wound strings need you to restring the guitar.
 Unfortunately, there are some tuning problems that a musician cannot solve on their own.
 In this case, it is vital to seek help from a professional guitar repair person.